nouranadell/iOS-Swift--The-Complete-Development-Bootcamp/README.md

 ## Objective of project

-This project is part of the London App Brewery The complete iOS Development Bootcamp.
+This project is part of the London App Brewery The complete iOS Development Bootcamp Course.
 The objective of this project is to learn more about Optionals, solidify  understanding of the MVC design pattern and to introduce the concept of Classes.

 ## Project Description
  Body Mass Index calculator.
 Based on the user’s weight and height it will calculate their body mass and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.